christophrumpel/laravel-factories-reloaded/README.md

 ```php
 php artisan make:factory-reloaded Ingredient
 ```
-By default, this command will stop and give you an error if a factory you're trying to create already exists.
-You can overwrite an existing factory using the force option:
+By default, this command will ask you if you want to overwrite the class factory, if it already exists.
+You can pass the `--force` option in order to skip this question.
 ```php
 php artisan make:factory-reloaded Ingredient --force
 ```